JingClever/mt-exercise-03/README.md

 Create a new virtualenv that uses Python 3.
 Please make sure to run this command outside of any virtual Python environment:

     ./scripts/make_virtualenv.sh

+Considering NumPy version is not compatible here, we should downgrade the NumPy version.

+    source venvs/torch3/bin/activate
+    pip install "numpy<2" --force-reinstall

 **Important**: Then activate the env by executing the `source` command that is output by the shell script above.